eliza-m/CrossSpeciesWorkflow/README.md

 Let's assume that you have already performed an "all" module prediction pipeline for your proteins and you want to generate a formatted output only for a specific sequence and only for glycosylation related predictors.

 ```
-$ python species_proteins/workflow/run.py format-output --format single --module glyc --inputfolder [path/to/predictions/dir] --protname YourID   ```
+$ python species_proteins/workflow/run.py format-output --format single --module glyc
-As a input folder you can provide directly the overall prediction folder (that containes multiple proteins predictions) and the provided ID will be searched for (prediction output naming is $protID.predictor.*), but if you provide directly the folder of the desired protein and 'protname' argument is no longer needed.
+--inputfolder [path/to/predictions/dir] --protname YourID
 ```
+As a input folder you can provide directly the overall prediction folder (that containes multiple proteins predictions) and the provided ID will be searched for (prediction output naming is $protID.predictor.*), but if you provide directly the folder of the desired protein the `--protname` argument is no longer needed.

 For other options, see help menu:
 ```